OLd definitions of Micro, Small & Medium Enterprises (MSMEs)

 Micro Enterprises (Manufacturing sector): An enterprise is called micro enterprise where the original investment in Plant & Machinery does not exceed twenty five lakh rupees.
 (The upper limit proposed in amendment is fifty lakh rupees)

-Small Enterprises (Manufacturing sector): An enterprise is called Small enterprise where the original investment in Plant & Machinery, more than twenty five lakh rupees but does not exceed five crore rupees.
+Small Enterprises (Manufacturing sector): An enterprise is called a Small enterprise where the original investment in Plant & Machinery, more than twenty five lakh rupees but does not exceed five crore rupees.
 (The revised limit proposed in the amendment is more than fifty lakh rupees but does not exceed ten crore rupees).

-Medium Enterprises (Manufacturing sector): An enterprise is called medium enterprise where the original investment in Plant & Machinery, more than five crore rupees but does not exceed ten crore rupees.
+Medium Enterprises (Manufacturing sector): An enterprise is called a medium enterprise where the original investment in Plant & Machinery, more than five crore rupees but does not exceed ten crore rupees.
 (The revised limit proposed in the amendment is more than ten Crore but does not exceed thirty crore rupees).

 Definition of MSME ( Service Sector) as per existing law: